Minyus/causallift/README.md

 estimated_effect_df = cl.estimate_recommendation_impact()
 ```

-### Why CausalLift was developed?

-In a word, to use for real-world business.

-- Existing packages for Uplift Modeling assumes the dataset is from A/B Testing (a.k.a.
-Randomized Control Trial).
-In real-world business, however, observational dataset (dataset in which treatment (or campaign) targets was not chosen randomly) is more common especially in the early stage of data-driven decision making.
-CausalLift supports observational dataset using a basic methodology in Causal Inference ("Inverse Probability Weighting" based on propensity scores) based on assumption that propensity to be treated can be inferred from the given features.

-- There are 2 challenges of Uplift Modeling; explainability for the model and evaluation.
-CausalLift utilizes a basic methodology of Uplift Modeling called Two Models approach (training 2 models independently for treated and untreated samples to compute the CATE (Conditional Average Treatment Effects) or uplift scores) to address these challenges.

-1. [explainability for the model]
-- Since it is relatively simple, it is less challenging to explain to stakeholders in business.

-2. [explainability for evaluation]
-- To evaluate Uplift Modeling, metrics such as Qini and AUUC (Area Under the Uplift Curve) are used in research, but difficult to use in real-world business.
-For business, a metric that can estimate how much more profit can be earned is more practical.
-CausalLift can estimate how much conversion rate (the proportion of people who took desired action such as buying a product) will increase using the uplift model.

 ### What parameaters are available for CausalLift?

-        train_df: pd.DataFrame
-            Pandas Data Frame containing samples used for training
-        test_df: pd.DataFrame
-            Pandas Data Frame containing samples used for testing
         cols_features: list of str, optional
             List of column names used as features.
             If None (default), all the columns except for outcome,